-While federal or state grants are a great source of dollars for worthwhile programs, they’re far from the only source of funds available to you.
+While federal or state grants are a great source of dollars for worthwhile programs, there’s a wealth of ways to access the many other funding sources available to you.

-Thousands of schools nationwide are raising money for worthwhile ends through crowdfunding platforms such as DonorsChoose and Adopt A Classroom.
-You browse an online store such as School Specialty for the items you need, then tell your story to potential donors through the crowdfunding site and list the products you’ve chosen.
+Thousands of schools nationwide are raising money for worthwhile ends through crowdfunding platforms.
+You can browse an online store such as School Specialty for the items you need, then tell your story to potential donors through the crowdfunding site and list the products you’ve chosen.
 This avenue gives total strangers the opportunity to help you, and their generosity can be heartwarming.
+Popular platforms include:

 Celebrate Your Wins

 When your funding drive succeeds, be sure to celebrate.
 This isn’t just for fun—it rewards those who’ve helped you make that positive outcome possible and builds goodwill in the community so they’re more likely to assist again.
 A “thank you” can take many forms.